-The College of Veterinary Medicine at the University of Illinois Urbana-Champaign (UIUC) and the UIC School of Public Health offer a joint degree program leading to the Doctor of Veterinary Medicine (DVM) and Master of Public Health (MPH) degrees.
+The College of Veterinary Medicine at the University of Illinois Urbana-Champaign (UIUC) and the UIC School of Public Health offer a dual degree program leading to the Doctor of Veterinary Medicine (DVM) and Master of Public Health (MPH) degrees.

-Dual Degree Requirements
+Dual Degree Requirements Heading link

 About the requirements

 All students must satisfy the requirements for both the DVM and MPH program.
 The joint DVM/MPH program is a five-year program of study consisting of a combination of on-line and on-site courses and concluding with a research based Integrative Learning Experience project.
 Students in the program must satisfy the required four years of the professional veterinary medicine curriculum as well as a minimum of 42 semester hours of required and elective courses in Public Health toward the Master of Public Health degree program; including required School-wide core and division requirements of either Community Health Sciences or Epidemiology.

 Veterinary Medicine students will ordinarily complete Years 1 through 3 of their veterinary medicine training at UIUC, while taking some public health courses on-line.
 DVM students will spend a minimum of two semesters (fall and spring) in residence at the UIC School of Public Health following their third year of veterinary medicine training.
 Students are encouraged to spend a summer in Chicago to complete their field experience and Integrative Learning Experience project in a public health- related setting.
 Students will return to UIUC to complete their fourth year clinical rotations.